Resort Living: A Review of Big Canoe, Georgia

 Lake Sconti is surrounded by the golf course and is available for fishing.
 Beautiful views of this lake can be seen while golfing or dining in the Big Canoe Clubhouse.

-The Big Canoe fitness center is a large 16,000 square foot facility which includes cardiovascular and strength training equipment, racquetball and squash courts, and two indoor tennis courts.
+The Big Canoe Wellness Center is a large 16,000 square foot facility which includes cardiovascular and strength training equipment, racquetball and squash courts, and two indoor tennis courts.
 Group exercise classes are available in aerobics, boot camp, strength and flexibility yoga, Pilates, Zumba, Tai Chi and water aerobics.
 Personal trainers are available.
 Services available in the fitness center include massage therapy and physical therapy.
-The fitness center also houses a saline indoor five lane lap swimming pool.
+The fitness center also houses a saline indoor five-lane lap swimming pool.

 Big Canoe has a tennis center which offers eight outdoor courts, 4 with Har-Tru clay, 2 with Clay Tec, and two hard courts.